Professor Gehan Selim

 - Member of the Research and Innovation Committee

-Her current research focuses on Architecture and Digital Heritage methodologies and research fields in liberation politics, resilient cities and geographies of conflict, looking particularly at how memory informs post-conflict societies in their everyday practices.
-She also the founder and lead the Architecture and Urbanism group, Chaired the City (Re)shaped multi-disciplinary Conference and Guest Editor.
+Her research also focuses on Architecture and Digital Heritage methodologies and research fields in liberation politics, resilient cities and geographies of conflict, looking particularly at how memory informs post-conflict societies in their everyday practices.
+She is the founder and lead of the Architecture and Urbanism group, Chaired the City (Re)shaped multi-disciplinary Conference and Guest Editor.

 Dr Selim received several GCRF awards on Preservation of Cultural Heritage funded by the Arts and Humanities Research Council, British Academy and Research England.
-She is the PI of The Living Museum of Umm Qais project in Jordan to record, preserve, and analyze the endangered and multi-layered heritage site of the World Heritage Site of Umm Qais.
-(UNESCO Tentative list).
-She is also PI of the ‘(Re)Contextualisng Contested Heritage – ReConHeritage Project in partnership with academics and youth people from Kosovo, Lebanon and Iraq to mount interdisciplinary approaches and using arts and humanities research to respond to a critical global challenge of the continuous destruction of cultural heritage in conflict regions.
+She is the PI of The Living Museum of Umm Qais and Creative Economies Through Youth- led Arts and Craft in Jordan (CEARC) projects in Jordan.
+She is also PI of the ‘(Re)Contextualisng Contested Heritage – ReConHeritage Project in partnership with academics and youth people from Kosovo, Lebanon and Iraq to mount interdisciplinary approaches in conflict regions.
 She is CoI on Heritage Borders of Engagement Network [ENGAGE] that aims to mobilizing cultural heritage for building partnerships and institutions for sustainable and inclusive peace in three hubs: The Middle East, North Africa, and South Asia.

 Dr Selim is regularly invited as a guest speaker and Panel Chair at numerous international conferences and public lectures.
 She has a substantial record of quality publications in highly ranked peer-reviewed journals and edited volumes.
 She is the author of ‘Unfinished Places: The Politics of Urban Remaking (Routledge, 2017), and co-author of 'Architecture, Space and Memory of Resurrection in Northern Ireland Shareness in a Divided Nation (Routledge, 2019).